Tunku Abdul Rahman University of Management and Technology: History

 In the early years of Malaysian independence, there was a lack of opportunity to pursue higher education.
 An institution of higher learning was suggested by Malaysian Chinese Association president Tan Siew Sin.
 Tan initially suggested the Chinese-language Merdeka University, which was rejected by the government.
 As a compromise, an English-medium college was proposed.
 In April 1968, Tan appointed a working team (chaired by Khaw Kai Boh) to make recommendations for an institution of higher learning.

 Its blueprint was submitted to the government, and received the support of Minister of Education Mohamed Khir Johari.
 The working team estimated that it would require RM 20 million to set up the college, and the government agreed to provide the financial assistance on a dollar-for-dollar basis.
 Prime Minister Tunku Abdul Rahman consented to the college being named for him.

 TAR College began operations on 24 February 1969 with its School of Pre-University Studies and an initial enrollment of 764 students.
 A 15 September 1972 Instrument of Government provided the legal framework for the administration of the college.
 To raise funds for a campus in Kuala Lumpur, the MCA launched a national fundraising campaign in 1972 led by MCA publicity director Lee San Choon.

 In February 1973, the government approved the allocation of land for the main Kuala Lumpur campus in Setapak.
 The ground-breaking ceremony was officiated by Rahman in August 1973.
 Phase one, including an administrative building, a library, two laboratory blocks, one large and eight small lecture theatres and a canteen, was completed in 1976.

 Fundraising activities in the 1990s, such as the nationwide TAR College Fund-Raising Campaign, Taxithon, Walkathon, TAR College Torch Run and Motorthon, were led by TAR College Council chairman Ling Liong Sik.
 Expansion continued under the leadership of TAR College Council chairmen Ong Ka Ting and Chua Soi Lek.

 Since its 2013 upgrade to a university college and 2022 upgrade to a full-fledged university, the institution continued its steady development and expansion.
 The latest infrastructure development, a ground breaking ceremony for the construction of a new Student Centre at the Kuala Lumpur Campus was held on 30 October 2021.
+On 22 August 2024, TAR UMT celebrated a significant moment in its physical expansion with the topping out ceremony of the new Student Centre.
+This milestone marks the near completion of the Centre which will be a vibrant hub for student activities and entrepreneurial innovation.

-Targeted to be completed in early 2025, this Student Centre is a dedicated hub for students’ activities.
-The Student Centre is a seven-storey building with total built-up area of 1,470,832 sq ft comprising 1,408 car parking lots.
+On 19 September 2025, TAR UMT officially launched its new Student Centre called TAR UMT Arena.
+This state-of-the-art 1.5 million square feet facility now serves as a dedicated activity hub for the community for students and entrepreneurs alike.